 How Can I Help

-Sally PW Wu, PhD, joined the Center for Teaching and Learning in June 2021.
+Sally PW Wu, PhD, (she/they/ta) joined the Center for Teaching and Learning in June 2021.
 As the Assistant Director for Educational Technology, she provides training, consultations, and pedagogic support on the effective and innovative uses of educational technologies.
-She develops workshops and resources on how to use university-supported tools to implement evidenced-based teaching strategies in and out of different classroom spaces.
+She develops workshops and resources on how to use university-supported tools to implement evidence-based teaching strategies in and out of different classroom spaces.
 She also partners with faculty and students to spotlight their experiences with teaching and learning at Washington University.
 In consultations, Sally works closely with instructors of all levels to integrate technologies and pedagogical scaffolds that enhance student learning and engagement in their classes.
 She researches emerging technology trends, particularly for tools and practices that foster critical thinking, creativity, collaboration, collective action, and cultural humility.
-Sally also evaluates the affordances and challenges for educational technology across departments and schools at Washington University, including digital technologies and classroom technologies.
-She uses these data to advise institutional units on pedagogical uses of educational technologies in and out of the classroom.
+Sally also evaluates the affordances and challenges for educational technologies across departments and schools at Washington University, including digital technologies and classroom technologies.
+She uses these data to advise institutional units on the pedagogical uses of educational technologies across campus.

 Sally has extensive experience collaborating with instructors and institutional partners to design and implement educational technologies in higher education.
 She has investigated the effects of various student-centered strategies that enhance learning with technologies in mixed-methods laboratory studies and classroom studies with hundreds of students.
 Overall, the interventions have shown improved learning outcomes for students and contributed to research on how to leverage educational technologies to increase engagement and equity in undergraduate classrooms.
 Sally has also worked with faculty, administrators, staff, and other key stakeholders via departmental or university-level programs to advise on various campus initiatives.